-2.1.2.1.
+2.1.
 Illinois Solar for All: Residential Solar (Small) Sub-Program

-Residential Solar (Small) projects are distributed generation (DG) projects that are installed onsite, typically behind a customer'sparticipant's meter, and are used primarily to offset a single customer'sparticipant's load.
-Within ILSFA, Residential Solar projects serve two market segments: one-to four-unit residential(1-4 unit) Residential Solar (Small) and five or more-unit residentialResidential Solar (Large) (see Section 2.4 below), each with a specific REC price schedule.
+Residential Solar (Small) projects are distributed generation (DG) projects that are installed onsite, typically behind a participant's meter, and are used primarily to offset a single participant's load.
+Within ILSFA, Residential Solar projects serve two market segments: one- to four-unit (1-4 unit) Residential Solar (Small) and five or more-unit Residential Solar (Large) (see Section 2.4 below), each with a specific REC price schedule.
 The Residential Solar (Small) sub-program incentive is intended to provide funding for PV projects located on residential properties where, if serving a building with multiple units, 50% or more of the building's households are income-eligible.
 See section 6.1 of this manual, Project and Participant Eligibility, for more details.

-The IPA and the Program Administrator have worked with stakeholders to identify barriers to participation in this sub-program and continue to explore and implement adjustments to increase participation, lower soft costs, and simplify customerparticipant acquisition procedures.
+The IPA and the Program Administrator have worked with stakeholders to identify barriers to participation in this sub-program and continue to explore and implement adjustments to increase participation, lower soft costs, and simplify participant acquisition procedures.